 Unless the variable you're testing for is the ability for testers to understand your product's internal language, use broad, general terms to describe actions.

 ✅ Do: "Post a new status update!"

 ❌ Don't: "Send a Wuphf!"

-Since this feature isn't (yet 🤫) available on Maze, a great way to make the most out of the collected data is to create a sheet where you can define what you expect for each missions (KPI-wise).
+A great way to make the most out of the collected data is to create a sheet where you can define what you expect for each mission, KPI-wise.